stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 ```

 Haskell has similar issues and it provides its own language extension
 called 'TypeApplications' to solve this.
+There is no need for any kind
+of extension in Idris here, and will often make use of this.

 We are free to chose and only pass certain implicit arguments
 if needed.
 For instance, try the following: